Lemongrass can be grown in both tropical and subtropical climates where the soil is sandy loam, well drained and free from any form of water logging

-Recently we met a young entrepreneur in Meghalaya, Bah Besterly Marwein, who grows Lemongrass, so we set out to visit his farm and know more about him.
+Recently we met a young entrepreneur in Meghalaya, Bah Besterly Marwein, who grows Lemongrass and is into lemongrass farming.
+So we set out to visit his farm and know more about him.
 Zizira explorers go out on field trips to various corners of Meghalaya to discover unique, exotic plants and fruits that grows in this pristine place.

 You can read about our field trips here.